HiveMP/ClientConnect/README.md

 The Client Connect SDK is exposed as a very simple C API, which needs to be used by the language or engine specific SDK that is being used for HiveMP integration.

-When your SDK or integration first starts up, it should make a call to the Client Connect API at https://client-connect-api.hivemp.com/v1/files/core, which will return a list of core files to download, their SHA1 hashes and corresponding URLs, like so:
+When your SDK or integration first starts up, it should make a call to the Client Connect API at `https://client-connect-api.hivemp.com/v1/files` with an empty API key (`X-API-Key;` header), which will return a list of core files to download, their SHA1 hashes and corresponding URLs, like so:

 ```
 {